Narochno/Narochno.AspNetCore.DataProtection.DistributedCache/README.md

             "v1");

-//TODO: think of a better way to create var dataFormat = new DistributedPropertiesDataFormat(distributedCache, dataProtector);
+//TODO: think of a better way to create var dataFormat = new DistributedPropertiesDataFormat(distributedCache, dataProtector, new PropertiesSerializer());

 ...